Charkaoui v Canada (Minister of Citizenship and Immigration): Charkaoui

 In 2003, Adil Charkaoui, a permanent resident in Canada since 1995, was arrested and imprisoned under a security certificate issued by the Solicitor General of Canada (then Wayne Easter) and the Minister of Immigration (then Denis Coderre).
 The evidence upon which the certificate was issued is secret, disclosed neither to Charkaoui nor his lawyers.
 Public summaries of the evidence issued by the Federal Court alleged a connection with "the bin Laden network".
 Charkaoui appealed his detention three times before being released on the fourth try in February 2005, having spent almost two years in Rivière-des-Prairies prison in Montreal.
 He was released under severely restrictive bail conditions.
 Charkaoui has never been charged or tried.
 The certificate against Charkaoui has never undergone any judicial review; the Federal Court suspended its review process in March 2005, pending a new decision from the Minister of Immigration on Charkaoui's deportability (a decision which evaluates, inter alia, risk to Mr. Charkaoui).

 Almrei

 Hassan Almrei is a foreign national who was granted refugee status in Canada in June 2000.
 It was later reported that Almrei was potentially involved with a terrorist network that supported Osama bin Laden and was further involved in forging travel documentation.
-Almrei was arrested on October 19 of 2001 on a security certificate and has been in custody to this day.
+Almrei was arrested on October 19 of 2001 on a security certificate.
 The certificate has since been upheld as valid by the Federal Court.

 In December 2001 the government attempted to have Almrei declared a "danger to Canadian security" thereby be deported to Syria.
 In December 2003 the declaration was given.
 Almrei sought judicial review of the decision to deport him and a stay was granted in November 2003.

 Canadian certificates was enacted in this case.